papsti/macpan-workshop/companion-materials_mli.md

 \end{align}
 $$

+MLi: Expand text why one would want to use ODE.
+For example, people are used to it... bla bla bla

 We can easily use the `sir` compartmental model object to simulate it as an ODE using the `mp_rk4()` function, which uses the [Runge Kutta 4 ODE solver](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).